OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:56

 A servant girl saw him seated there in the firelight.
-She looked closely at him and said, “This man was with Him.”
+She looked at him intently and exclaimed, “This man was with Him.”

 ## Luke 22:57